jimutt/svelte-pick-a-place/README.md

 ## Events

 - **update** - Emitted on new selected location.
 The `detail` property of the event object contains the selection.
-If selection mode is "point" a Leaflet lat/lng object is returned.
-If selection mode is "polygon" the update event is emitted for each added point, the `detail` property will contain array with all lat/lng points of the polygon.
+If selection mode is "point" a GeoJSON feature with Point geometry is returned.
+If selection mode is "polygon" the update event is emitted when she polygon is finished/closed, the `detail` property will contain a GeoJSON feature with Polygon geometry.
 - **save** - Emitted on save button click.
 The `detail` property of the event object contains the selection.
-If selection mode is "point" a Leaflet lat/lng object is returned.
-If selection mode is "polygon" an array consisting of lat/lng points for all polygon coordinates is returned.
+If selection mode is "point" a GeoJSON feature with Point geometry is returned.
+If selection mode is "polygon" the `detail` property will contain a GeoJSON feature with Polygon geometry.
 - **cancel** - Emitted on cancel button click.

+## TODO

+- More tests, test coverage is extremely poor at the moment.
+- Well-written docs.

-## Credits
+### Credits

 The component was originally created from the component project template by Yogev: https://github.com/YogliB/svelte-component-template